-A 15% withholding tax on interest paid to non-residents became effective on 1 March 2015 subject to certain exemptions (including Government debt and listed debt interests) and relief under a relevant double tax agreement.
+There is a 15% withholding tax on interest paid to non-residents, subject to certain exemptions (including Government debt and listed debt interests) and relief under a relevant double tax agreement.

 There is no tax levied on service fees paid to non-residents.
 However where the fee exceeds or is expected to exceed R10 million and representatives of the foreign service provider will be present in South Africa, the client is required to report the arrangement to the South African Revenue Service in the prescribed format.